 Daniel’s in St. Peters is a great option for those in St. Charles County.
 They offer a giant straw maze, tube slides, fort maze, petting zoo, swings, corn boxes, antique farm equipment, and much more.
 Weekends include pony and small train rides plus a nerf zone for an additional charge.
 They have pumpkins, gourds, straw bales, mums, and more available for purchase.

 Dickherber Farms in Dardenne Prairie may not have a pumpkin patch, but if you are looking for a great corn maze or farm animals then it may be the place for you.
-Their corn maze is filled with 34 checkpoints to solve a word puzzle and to help you navigate through the paths.
+Their yearly corn maze is filled with 34 checkpoints to solve a word puzzle and to help you navigate through the paths.
 They have a large selection of Petting Farm animals including mini donkeys, mini horse, cattle goats, pigs, sheep, chickens, kittens, ducks, and pilgrim geese.
 Date to open for the season is unknown as of 9/14/2023.

 Eagle Fork Farms